vmwarecode/VCF-Create-Cluster-2/README.txt

 	->For each VDS

 	->Port group names and the corresponding transport type.
-Note that EDGE_INFRA_OVERLAY_UPLINK should not be specified in the input spec.
+Note that EDGE_INFRA_OVERLAY_UPLINK, VREALIZE should not be specified in the input spec.

 	->DVS host Infrastructure traffic resource type